-Scope: - Engage with First Nations on Project matters of interest including economic opportunities and Project design, construction schedule and methodology.
-Monthly Highlights: - Continue revision of EA application.
-Comments provided by First Nations during the review period will inform revisions. - Continued engagement with First Nations to share information about construction schedule and methodology with focus on preparatory construction work. - Conducted site tours with First Nations in advance of preparatory construction work. - Continued engagement with First Nations to share information about proposed habitat offsetting concepts.
-Three Month Lookahead: - Continue to engage with First Nations on Environmental Assessment, including addressing feedback on the Environmental Assessment application, throughout Application Review. - Continue to engage with First Nations on permits required for forthcoming site investigation and preparatory construction work, including iterative review of management plans.
+Scope: Engage with First Nations on Project matters of interest including economic opportunities and Project design, construction schedule and methodology.
+Monthly Highlights: Continue revision of EA application.
+Comments provided by First Nations during the review period will inform revisions.
+Continued engagement with First Nations to share information about construction schedule and methodology with focus on early construction.
+Continued engagement with First Nations to share information about early construction management plans.
+Continued engagement with First Nations to share information about proposed habitat offsetting concepts.
+Three Month Lookahead: Continue to engage with First Nations on Environmental Assessment, including addressing feedback on the Environmental Assessment application, throughout Application Review.
+Continue to engage with First Nations on permits required for forthcoming site investigation and early construction, including iterative review of management plans.